Santa Fe Depot (Oklahoma City): Heartland Flyer

 In 1998, Jim Brewer, a developer responsible for creating the nearby Bricktown entertainment district, purchased the station from Santa Fe Railway and oversaw a renovation using $2 million funds provided through the Oklahoma Department of Transportation (ODOT) to make it accessible to people with disabilities and usable as a train station.
 In 1998, Amtrak and the state reached an informal agreement with Brewer Entertainment to use the station rent-free as the northern terminus of the new Heartland Flyer line, connecting to Fort Worth.
 The agreement required the state to pay for utilities and other costs associated with station operations.

-Service began in 1999, reconnecting Oklahoma to the national rail network.
+Service on the Heartland Flyer began in 1999.
 Another $3.1 million renovation was completed in 2007, and additional accessibility features were added with a $30,000 project funded by the American Recovery and Reinvestment Act of 2009.

 No official lease had been drawn up until at least 2010, when Brent Brewer locked the doors of the depot on September 27 and 29, forcing new negotiations with ODOT.
 On December 21, 2010, it was announced that the ODOT had signed a lease of the station and parking lot for 25 months, with the option to extend the lease for up to ten years.

 The station was listed on the National Register of Historic Places in 2015.

-Oklahoma City Streetcar service commenced at the station with that system's opening on December 14, 2018.
+A renovation of the station was completed in 2017.